LasseHels/frigg/README.md

 If `FRIGG_HOST` is set to `example.com`, Frigg will use `example.com` as the server host.

+> [!NOTE]
-**Note:** The secrets file does not support environment variable expansion for security reasons.
+> The secrets file does not support environment variable expansion for security reasons.